ardeora-cmu/Project5/README.md

 ## Project 5 Submission Notes

-We need to submit a single zip file to Canvas.
-The zip file will contain Part_1 and Part_2 subdirectories.
+Submit a single pdf to Canvas.
+The name of the pdf is your-andrew-id-project5.pdf.

-On HDFS, zip all of the contents of the Project5/Part_1 directory.
-$zip -r YourAndrewID.zip Part_1

-Use sftp to copy the file YourAndrewID.zip to your laptop.

-Your Project5 directory on your laptop will contain YourAndrewID.zip and the Part_2 subdirectory.

-Zip your laptop's Project5 directory:
-$zip -r YourAndrewIDProject5.zip Project5

-Copy YourAndrewIDProject5.zip to Canvas in the slot for Project5.